N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 4.md

    Nick R: Start looking at more indepth AI architecture.

    Jeysen A: Start creating the wesbite design that Nick (group leader) showed the team members.

+   Tyler C: Nothing to suggest for improvement at this time.

 ### Next Steps

+Tyler C: Start researching and deciding on a game framework or library to use with our games.
+Brush up on programming languages going to be used in our project.